-Clean Boating: Best Practices for Boaters
+Green Boating: 10 Best Practices for Boaters

-1. Prevent oily discharges from the bilge.
+1. Prevent oily discharges.

-Keep your engine well tuned to prevent fuel and oil leaks.
-Secure an oil absorbent pad or pillow in your bilge and under your engine where drips may occur.
+If you have an inboard or stern drive boat, secure an oil-absorbent pad or pillow in your bilge and under your engine where drips may occur.
 Check the pads often, do not let them clog the bilge pump, and dispose of them as hazardous waste at a marina or local hazardous waste collection center.

 3. When fueling, stop the drops!